Gordon Bell: Bell's law of computer classes

+Legacy and honors

+Bell has been described as "a giant in the computer industry", "an architect of our digital age", and "father of the minicomputer".

 Bell was elected a member of the National Academy of Engineering in 1977 for contributions to the architecture of minicomputers.
 He is also a Fellow of the American Academy of Arts and Sciences (1994), American Association for the Advancement of Science (1983), Association for Computing Machinery (1994), IEEE (1974), and member of the National Academy of Sciences (2007), and Fellow of the Australian Academy of Technological Sciences and Engineering (2009).

 He is also a member of the advisory board of TTI/Vanguard and a former member of the Sector Advisory Committee of Australia's Information and Communication Technology Division of the Commonwealth Scientific and Industrial Research Organisation.

 Bell was the first recipient of the IEEE John von Neumann Medal, in 1992.
 His other awards include Fellow of the Computer History Museum, the AeA Inventor Award, the Vladimir Karapetoff Outstanding Technical Achievement Award of Eta Kappa Nu, and the 1991 National Medal of Technology by President George H. W. Bush.
 He was also named an Eta Kappa Nu Eminent Member in 2007.

 In 1993, Worcester Polytechnic Institute awarded Bell an Honorary Doctor of Engineering, and in 2010, Bell received an honorary Doctor of Science and Technology degree from Carnegie Mellon University.
 The latter award referred to him as "the father of the minicomputer".

 Bell co-founded The Computer Museum in Boston, Massachusetts, with his wife Gwen Bell in 1979.
 He was a founding board member of its successor, the Computer History Museum located in Mountain View, California.
 In 2003, he was made a Fellow of the Museum "for his key role in the minicomputer revolution, and for contributions as a computer architect and entrepreneur".
 The story of the museum's evolution beginning in the early 1970s with Ken Olsen at Digital Equipment Corporation is described in the Microsoft Technical Report MSR-TR-2011-44, "Out of a Closet: The Early Years of The Computer [x]* Museum".
 A timeline of computing historical machines, events, and people is given on his website.
 It covers from prehistoric times to the present.